Shubert, Nebraska

 Shubert is a village in Richardson County, Nebraska, United States.
 The population was 163 at the 2020 census.
+It is the mailing address of Indian Cave State Park which contains petroglyphs.
+The park is 6 miles northeast of the center of Shubert and is on the bluffs of the Missouri River.

 History

 Shubert was platted in 1883.
 The village was named for Henry W. Shubert, a pioneer settler.